decentraland/old-documentation/_posts/documentation/building-scenes/2018-06-26-mvp-guidelines.md

 ---
 date: 2018-01-06
-title: District Minimum Viable Product Guidelines
+title: Decentraland Experience MVP Guidelines
 description: Recommended guidelines for producing your first MVP scene or experience using the SDK
 categories:
   - documentation